6 Things You Didn’t See on TV at the 2018 American Music Awards

-2018 American Music Awards: 6 Things You Didn’t See on TV -- From Taylor Swift and Cardi B to Post Malone
+2018 American Music Awards: 6 Things You Didn’t See on TV -- From Taylor Swift to Cardi B

 Pop the champagne, turn up the volume, and make sure you’re registered to vote, because the 2018 American Music Awards were all about fun, top hits, and active change this year.

-Taylor Swift took home a record four awards, continuing her political stance during her last speech for Artist of the Year and encouraging viewers to go out and vote during the midterm elections next month.
+It was a big night for Taylor Swift, who took home a record four awards while continuing her political stance during her last speech for Artist of the Year where she encourgaged viewers to go out and vote at the midterm elections next month.
 She also opened the show with an explosive performance of “I Did Something Bad.”

-Cardi B also had a big night, returning for her first award show since giving birth to daughter Kulture.
+As for Cardi B, she also had an exciting evening, giving her first awards show performance since giving birth to daughter Kulture.
 The rapper took home three awards and gave a widely praised performance of “I Like It” with Bad Bunny and J Balvin.

 The “Rockstar” rapper was clearly having a good time at the annual awards show.
-He was first spotted with a red solo cup on the red carpet.
-He was later spotted with a full glass of red wine in the audience at the show.
+He was first spotted with a red plastic cup on the red carpet, and later with a full glass of red wine in the audience at the show.
 When it came time for him to accept his award, Post handed his then-empty glass to the person sitting next to him before taking to the stage.
 He was later spotted at the bar changing up his order yet again.
 This time it looked like a pineapple-colored mixed drink.
 Cheers!

 We smell a future collaboration!
-Taylor Swift made a new A-list pal in the AMAs audience — new mom, Cardi B!
-It was a triumphant night for both ladies, with Swift opening the show making history with a record number of wins and Cardi winning three awards and returning to her first awards show stage since the birth of her daughter Kulture.
+Taylor Swift made a new A-list pal in the AMAs audience — new mom Cardi B!
 Taylor was the one to approach Cardi for the pic, which the rapper happily took.

-Despite goofing off with Swift, gushing about her return to the stage, and even doing a salsa dance in her seat 15 minutes before the show started, Cardi wasn’t particularly enthusiastic when host Tracee Ellis Ross was covering her song “Bodak Yellow.”
-She didn’t stand or show any enthusiasm for the comedian host’s performance.
+Despite goofing off with Taylor, gushing about her return to the stage, and even doing a salsa dance in her seat 15 minutes before the show started, Cardi wasn’t particularly enthusiastic when host Tracee Ellis Ross was covering her song, “Bodak Yellow.”
+She didn’t stand or show any enthusiasm for the comedian.

 Cardi may not be impressed, but Evan and Ashlee were loving Tracee’s opening monologue.
 The pair proudly watched Evan’s sister crack jokes, and her Shade Room number had Ashlee literally bent over with laughter.